Blog

 Oops!
 Something went wrong while submitting the form.

-But you still need to know how to collect them and, above all, how to make the most of them.
+But to reap real marketing benefits, you need to know how to collect them effectively... and, above all, how to make the most of them.

-Good news!
-There are methods that comply with Google's rules for collecting more reviews, without forcing or cheating.
+The good news?
+There are simple methods that are 100% compliant with Google's rules for obtaining authentic customer reviews without forcing or manipulating the system.

 Key takeaways: